-Sarah is trained in Brainspotting and has successfully integrated this modality into her practice for clients experiencing anxiety, grief, perinatal/reproductive trauma, OCD, and PTSD, including treatment for first responders and their families.
-As a spouse of a firefighter, Sarah has unique insight into the demands placed upon both emergency responders and their loved ones.
+Sarah is trained in Brainspotting and has successfully integrated this modality into her practice for clients experiencing anxiety, bereavement, perinatal/reproductive trauma, OCD, and PTSD, including treatment for first responders and their families.
+As a spouse of a Fire Fighter, Sarah has unique insight into the demands placed upon emergency responders and their loved ones.

-Anchored Denver is committed to maintaining an anti-racist approach and prioritizes inclusivity in therapeutic practice, among colleagues and within the community at large through evidence-based treatment and continuing education, ongoing self-reflection and examination of inherent biases and actively challenging viewpoints and systems that perpetuate harm.
+Anchored Denver is committed to maintaining an anti-racist approach and prioritizes inclusivity in therapeutic practice, among colleagues and within the community at large through evidence-based treatment and continuing education, self-reflection and examination of inherent biases and by actively challenging viewpoints and systems that perpetuate harm.